JoachimLaviolette/AI-quiz/README.md

-# AIQuizz
+# AI-QUIZ

 ## Summary

-AIQuizz is a serious game, in the format of a quizz, that introduces you to AI.
+AI-Quiz is a serious game, in the format of a quiz, that introduces you to AI.
 In the first part, the user is taught some theory about AI split into 4 categories:

 1. What's AI?
 2. In which context do we talk about AI?
 3. What are the applications of AI?
 4. What are the dangers of AI?

-In the second part, the user is asked to do the quizz.
+In the second part, the user is asked to do the quiz.
 There are a series of 15 questions to answer.

-## Access the quizz
+## Access the quiz

 To run the project:

 1. Follow the instructions given [here](https://github.com/Simadiver/serious-lab)
 2. When on the platform, go to **"Games"** section
 3. As a theme, select **"AI"**